TheDebianGuy/DivineTresor/README.md

 # DivineTresor
-Encrypt your files and folder securely using AES
+Encrypt your files and folders securely using AES
 <br />
 <img src='screen111940.png' />